 - Mickey Mouse – black tee and leggings with a pair of red shorts.
 Add on a mouse-ears hood, instructions here!

-- Cowboy/Cowgirl – pull out the denim, boots and a red banana.
+- Cowboy/Cowgirl – pull out the denim jeans, boots and a red bandana.

 - Bath Baby – dress in baby bathrobe then add a shower cap & rubber ducky.